supaglue-labs/supaglue/docs/docs/intro.md

 You can [integrate Supaglue with your application](quickstart) in about 5 minutes:

-1. Create a Supaglue Cloud account or spin up Supaglue locally, and get your API key.
+1. Create a Supaglue Cloud account or spin up Supaglue locally.
-2. Configure your integration scopes and OAuth credentials, or use our hosted app.
+2. Configure your integration scopes and OAuth credentials, or use one of our managed OAuth apps.
 3. Create a Supaglue customer.
 4. Connect an external CRM account to your app through a Supaglue-provided embedded link.
 5. Access customer data using one of three [integration patterns](category/integration-patterns): managed syncs, actions API, or real-time events.